PYL-patidar/90DaysOfDevOps/2026/day-39/day39-cicd-concepts.md

 ## Task 2
 CI vs CD

-- Continuous Integration — what happens, how often, what it catches
+Q) Continuous Integration — what happens, how often, what it catches
 - What happens:
 In Continues Integration, devloper regularly merge their code to the shared repository such as github.
 Every time code is pushed, an automated pipeline runs to build the application and execute automated tests.
 - how often: